Lezzer/liam-reilly.info/public/blog/posts/00-ten-percent-time-intro.md

 At home I use KeePass.
 I keep a copy of the DB in my Google Drive, I keep the keys elsewhere and the password in my head.
 But this is a chore, especially when trying to keep multiple machines in sync.

-This problem is bad enough for me on my own, but imaging this in a business.
+This problem is bad enough for me on my own, but imagine this in a business.
 Nightmare.

 So I decided I would build a solution.
 I have the tech stack clear in my head.
-I've definied a card in our Trello board.
+I've defined a card in our Trello board.
 It's almost time to start.

 I have a key principle for the system.
 Simplicity.
 Borrowing from Google I want to keep the application UI to be as simple as absoutely possible.